pagreene/indra_reading/indra_reading/readers/README.md

 ```bash
 python update_dockers.py --help
 ```
 Options vary depending on the reader being updated.
-The actually building of the docker images happens on AWS CodeBuild, so sufficient credentials will be required to run the builds.
+The actual building of the docker images happens on AWS CodeBuild, so sufficient credentials will be required to run the builds.

+The arguments are inferred from the dockerfile's `ARG` lines, converted to lowercase and supplied using the `--argument` convention.

 Adding a New Reader
 -------------------